musicbygraceevelyn/musicbygraceevelyn.github.io/contact.md

 {% capture col1 %}

 Hi, thanks so much for visiting my website.
-If there is anything I can do to help you with your performance, accompaniment, coaching or ensemble needs, please feel free to email me using this website name (without spaces) @gmail.com and I will contact you as quickly as I can!
+If there is anything I can do to help you with your performance, accompaniment, coaching or ensemble needs, please feel free to email me using my website's name (without spaces) @gmail.com and I will contact you as quickly as I can!

 ![Grace](/assets/images/Grace-Signature.png)